kistasi/chrome-quick-telex/README.md

 # Quick Telex

-A simple plugin which provide a list of the latest articles on telex.hu news site.
+A simple Google Chrome / Microsoft Edge plugin which provide a list of the latest articles on telex.hu news site.